 Nominating Committee.
 During fiscal 2023, the Nominating and Corporate Governance Committee consisted of prior Director James B. Morgan (Chairperson until July 20, 2022), Dr. José-Marie Griffiths, Lance D. Bultena (named Chairperson on July 20, 2022), Kevin P. McDermott, and Andrew D. Siegel (appointed on September 7, 2022).
 The Board has determined that all of the Nominating and Corporate Governance Committee members are independent directors as defined under Rule 5605(a)(2) of the Nasdaq Listing Rules.
-Our Nominating and Corporate Governance Committee advises and makes recommendations to the Board on all matters concerning the selection of candidates as nominees for election as Directors; develops and recommends to the Board corporate governance guidelines, oversees our Code of Conduct; and provides oversight with respect to corporate governance and ethical conduct.
+Our Nominating and Corporate Governance Committee advises and makes recommendations to the Board on all matters concerning the selection of candidates as nominees for election as Directors; develops and recommends to the Board ethical conduct.
 It also facilitates the annual review of the performance of the Board.
-The Nominating and Corporate Governance Committee's Charter and our Corporate Governance Guidelines are available on our website at www.daktronics.com.
+The Nominating and Corporate Governance Guidelines are available on our website at www.daktronics.com.